So you want to get some Kayaks but not sure where or how to store them in your garage well here are your solutions.

 Intex Challenger K1 Kayak, 1-Person Inflatable Kayak

 Another option if you don’t have any room to store a Kayak is to get an Inflatable Kayak.
-This one from Intex is a one person which is actually very good.
+This one from Intex is a two-person explorer K2 which is actually very good.

 - The seat is designed for comfort and maximizing space up front, the inflatable I-beam floors add extra stability.

-- Comes with a 84-inch aluminium oar, repair patch kit and Hi volume manual hand pump.
+- The inflatable kayak comes with 2x 86-inch aluminum oars, a repair patch kit. and a high-volume manual hand pump.

-- Once deflated it can store away under a bed, or on the shelf in a garage.
+- Once deflated it can store away under a bed, or on a shelf in a garage.
 This saves lots of space that a normal kayak would normally take up.

-This blow up kayak is made out of a strong vinyl material, so you can be assured its puncture resistant and can take a pounding.
-Intex recreation have over 40 years experience making water-beds, blow up boats and pool liners so they really know their stuff.
+This blow-up kayak is made out of strong vinyl material, so you can be assured it’s puncture-resistant and can take a pounding.
+Intex Recreation has over 40 years of experience making water beds, blow-up boats, and pool liners so they really know their stuff.